janerikj/scmn/README.md

   - `always` (or `true`): Always restarts immediately upon exit.
   - `on-failure` (or `fail`): Restarts immediately only if exit code is non-zero.
   - `false` (or `no`): No immediate restart loop.

-Lines starting with `#` and empty lines are ignored.
+Lines starting with `#` and matching the syntax above are treated as disabled services; other lines starting with `#`, as well as empty lines, are ignored.

 ---